 Here are some common marketing objectives you’ll encounter.

 This objective looks at increasing the number of prospective families within your area that are aware of your school.
 It’s the first step in the enrollment customer journey, and therefore an important factor in attracting families to your school.
 You’ll usually find this objective in business plans for schools that need exposure, such as schools that are smaller or new.

-This is usually top of mind for all schools, however it may be more of a focus for your team if there is a concern that you won’t meet your targets in a given year.
-Along with admissions teams, marketing managers and coordinators play a large role in driving prospective parents to apply, by nurturing parents through the enrollment funnel.
+This is usually top of mind for all schools, however it may be more of a focus for your team if there is a concern that you won’t meet your enrollments targets in a given year.
+By working with admissions teams, marketing managers and coordinators can play a large role in driving prospective parents to apply by nurturing parents through the enrollment funnel.

 Ongoing brand management